mahyahhp/life-in-the-uk-test/README.md

 * Proceedings in Parliament are published in official reports called Hansard.
 * The electoral register: To vote!
 Britain: You can register by contacting your local council. www.aboutmyvote.co.uk to find your local council.
 Northern Ireland: A system called ‘individual registration’ and all those entitled to vote must complete their own registration form.
 * People vote in elections at places called polling stations, or polling places in Scotland.Before the election you will be sent a poll card.
 This tells you where your polling station or polling place is and when the election will take place.
 On election day, the polling station or place will be open from 7.00 am until 10.00 pm.When you arrive at the polling station, the staff will ask for your name and address.
 In Northern Ireland you will also have to show photographic identification. - You can also vote using postal ballot.
-* Standing for (public) offices: Most citizens of the UK, the Irish Republic or the Commonwealth aged 18 or over can stand for public Office.
-There are some exceptions, including: - members of the armed forces - civil servants - people found guilty of certain criminal offences. - Members of the House of Lords may not stand for election to the House of Commons.
+* Standing for (public) offices (as a local councillor, a member of Parliament (or the devolved equivalents), a member of the European Parliament, etc.): Most citizens of the UK, the Irish Republic or the Commonwealth aged 18 or over can stand for public Office.
+There are some exceptions, including: - members of the armed forces - civil servants - people found guilty of certain criminal offences. - Members of the House of Lords may not stand for election to the House of Commons. - Commonwealth citizen or cannot stand to be an MP
 * Visiting the UK parliment: - write to your local MP in advance to ask for tickets - you can queue on the day at the public entrance (free)
 * the Commonwealth has 54 member states.
 Membership is voluntary.
 The Commonwealth has no power over its members, although it can suspend membership.
 * the United Nations (UN): 190 members.
 The UN was set up after the Second World War and aims to prevent war and promote international peace and security.
 * the UN Security Council: recommends action when there are international crises and threats to peace. <br>- The UK is one of five permanent members of the Security Council.
 * NATO: It also aims to maintain peace between all of its members.
+* The House of Lords can suggest amendments or propose new laws, which are then discussed by MPs.
+It checks laws that have been passed by the House of Commons to ensure they are fit for purpose.
+It also holds the government to account to make sure that it is working in the best interests of the people.
+* Since 1958, the Prime Minister has had the power to nominate peers just for their own lifetime.
+These are called life peers.
+They have usually had an important career in politics, business, law or another profession.
+Life peers are appointed by the monarch on the advice of the Prime Minister.
+* Since 1999, hereditary peers have lost the automatic right to attend the House of Lords.
+The Reform Act of 1832 had greatly increased the number of people with the right to vote.
+The Act also abolished the old pocket and rotten boroughs and more parliamentary seats were given to the towns and cities.
+* MPs have a number of different responsibilities.
+They:
+    * represent everyone in their constituency
+    * help to create new laws
+    * scrutinise and comment on what the government is doing
+    * debate important national issues
+* As well as getting the right to vote, people on the electoral register are randomly selected to serve on a jury.
+Anyone who is on the electoral register and is aged **18 to 70** can be asked to do this.
+* In November 2012, the public elected Police and Crime Commissioners (PCCs) in England and Wales.
+* canvassing: members of political parties who are handing out leaflets in the street or by knocking on people’s doors and asking for their support or to persuade people to vote for their candidates.

+## Judicial systems and law ##
-* Laws are divided into criminal law (investigated by the police or another authority such as a council, and which are punished by the courts; Carrying a weapon.
-Drugs, Racial crime, Selling tobacco, Smoking in public places, Buying alcohol, Drinking in public) and civil law (disputes between individuals or groups; Housing law, Consumer rights, Employment law, Debt).
+* Laws are divided into
+  * criminal law: investigated by the police or another authority such as a council, and which are punished by the courts - Carrying a weapon.
+Drugs, Racial crime, Selling tobacco, Smoking in public places, Buying alcohol, Drinking in public, Female genital mutilation (FGM) which is also known as cutting or female circumcision, Forced marriage, drive without insurance, not to have an MOT certificate if your vehicle is more than three years old
+  * civil law: disputes between individuals or groups - Housing law, Consumer rights, Employment law, Debt).
 * Police: - Independent of the government - headed by Chief Constables -Police and Crime Commissioners (PCCs) in England and Wales: sets local police priorities and the local policing budget.
 They also appoint the Chief Constable - elected by a public election - Police Officers are supported by police community support Officers (PSCOs).
 PSCOs have different roles according to the area but usually patrol the streets, work with the public, and support police Officers at crime scenes and major events. - complaint about the police: 1) going to a police station, 2) writing to the Chief Constable and 3) Independent Police Complaints Commission in England and Wales, the Police Complaints Commissioner for Scotland or the Police Ombudsman for Northern Ireland.

-* Criminal courts
+Criminal courts
 * Adult's Minor criminal:
   * England, Wales: in Magistrates’ Court - Magistrates are Unpaid and do not need legal qualifications - supported by a legal adviser
   * North Ireland:  in Magistrates’ Court - Magistrates are District Judges or Deputy District Judges, who are legally qualified and paid
    * Scotland: in Justice of the Peace Court (JP court) - JPs are unpaid and do not need legal qualifications - supported by a legal adviser
-  * * Adult's Major criminal
+* Adult's Major criminal
   * In England, Wales and Northern Ireland: in Crown Court - in front of a judge and a jury
   * In Scotland:
     * Not very serious cases: in Sheriff Court - in front of a sheriff or a sheriff with a jury
     * Mos serious cases such as murder: In a High Court with a judge and jury
 * Youth's minor criminal
   * In England, Wales and Northern Ireland: in Youth Court - in front of up to three specially trained magistrates or a District Judge
   * In Scotland: in Children’s Hearings System
 * Youth's major (serious) criminal
   * In England, Wales and Northern Ireland: In Crown Court
   * In Scotland: in Children’s Hearings System

 * Members of the public are not allowed in Youth Courts, and the name or photographs of the accused young person cannot be published in newspapers or used by the media.
 * Northern Ireland has a system of **youth conferencing** to consider how a child should be dealt with when they have committed an offence.
-* Jury's verdict: - England, Wales and Northern Ireland: ‘guilty’ or ‘not guilty’ - Scotland: ‘guilty’, ‘not guilty’ or ‘not proven’
+* Jury's verdict:
+  - England, Wales and Northern Ireland: ‘guilty’ or ‘not guilty’
+  - Scotland: ‘guilty’, ‘not guilty’ or ‘not proven’
+* Jury:
-* Jury: - made up of members of the public chosen at random from the local electoral register. - England, Wales and Northern Ireland 12 members, Scotland 15 members - If the jury finds a defendant "guilty", the judge decides on the penalty.
+  - Made up of members of the public chosen at random from the local electoral registers aged 18 to 70.
+  - England, Wales and Northern Ireland 12 members, Scotland 15 members
+  - If the jury finds a defendant "guilty", the judge decides on the penalty.

 Civil courts
 * Minor cases: people trying to get back money that is owed to them, cases involving personal injury, family matters, breaches of contract, and divorce